rbourgeois33/rbourgeois33.github.io/docs/posts/post3.md

 ```
 This now compiles! ([see it on compiler explorer](https://godbolt.org/z/KcahPPj3x)).

 Since `object_t` could be anything, `object.foo` could be anything too!
-The issue is quite easy to understand, but sometimes it can be trickier.
+This can also get trickier.
 For example, even if we tell the compiler that `object_t` is in fact an instance of `A`:

 ```cpp
 template<int M>